 Why Does Alcohol Consumption Cause Vertigo?

-Alcohol is a also diuretic, so it causes your body to expel more water than usual.
+Alcohol is also diuretic4, so it causes your body to expel more water5 than usual.
 This is why people frequently urinate and feel dehydrated when they drink.
 Dehydration affects the inner ear fluid, which can severely affect your balance.
 Alcohol also has a serious effect on every part of the nervous system.

 When a person is healthy and sober, their brain can quickly and easily send clear signals all over the body so that the person can speak, eat, breathe, and move normally.
 However, alcohol acts as a barrier to these signals and makes it harder for the body to execute basic tasks.
 As someone drinks more and more, their coordination and balance will worsen.